15 best things to do in Nice, France (2025)

 Where should you stay in Nice?

-For the best experience, stay close to the city centre or the old town.
+Nice is a large city, so stay close to the city centre or the old town.
 The area around Place Masséna is a great place to start.
 It’s close to the main station, a short walk from the beach, and right by the bustling Cours Saleya market.
-There are also plenty of luxury hotels in the city centre if you’re looking for a bit more comfort.

 If you prefer something quieter, look for places in the residential areas up on the hills, where you’ll find beautiful views of the blue waters of the Mediterranean.
-We had a beautiful AirBnb in the north-west hills, and though it took about half an hour to walk up the steep hills to get to it, it was an oasis of calm overlooking stunning Nice.
+We had a beautiful Airbnb in the north-west hills, and though it took about half an hour to walk up the steep hills to get to it, it was quiet with stunning views of Nice.

-If you’re on a budget, consider staying in the small village of Villefranche-sur-Mer, just a 10-minute train ride away, which offers a more laid-back, local experience.
+If you’re on a budget, consider staying in the small village of Villefranche-sur-Mer, just a 10-minute train ride away, which is more laidback and has a local feel.

 How do you get to Nice?

 Nice’s main train station, Nice-Ville, is well connected to cities like Paris, Marseille, and Milan.
-Train lines along the French Riviera also make it easy to explore neighbouring towns and villages, offering stunning coastal views along the way.
+Train lines along the French Riviera also make it easy to explore neighbouring towns and villages (with great coastal views along the way).
 Its right near the centre of Nice so you’ll probably be able to walk from here to your accommodation.

 When should you go to Nice?

-What are the best places to go in Nice?
+What are the best things to do in Nice?

 Nice old town (Vieux Nice) and the Cours Saleya market